elyor-doniyorov/New-york-clone-page/README.md

 # The-New-York-Times clone

-PROJECT: POSITIONING AND FLOATING ELEMENTS
+The New York Times is a clone page was built for learning 'POSITIONING AND FLOATING ELEMENTS' purposes

 # Built With

 - HTML5,
 - CSS3,
 - Flexbox,
-- Grid,
+- CSS Grid,
-- Fontawesome

 ![screenshot](./img/readme.png)